section-engineering-education/engineering-education/articles/create-a-node-cli/index.md

 Note: We are using chalk to color our logs to get a nice feel and a colorful output.
 We setup an empty string called url so that when the user selects quotes, we load in the quote api url and same goes for jokes.

-The code now will not work because we are not calling any of the functions anywhere.
+For now, the code won't work because we are not calling any of the functions anywhere.

 ## Understanding option/command/argument parsing